round the world – the other way

 After nine months traveling around English speaking (apart from a brief Quebecquois interlude) countries, we were long overdue some culture shock.
 We reckoned Vietnam would provide this, and it did to some extent.

 We’d been warned about how crazy the roads were, and yes, everyone seems to have a scooter and drives it everywhere (including tiny little alleyways).
 But it wasn’t the complete chaos you’d be led to believe.
 It is still possible to cross the road, which is a relief.
 You do, however, have to abandon the Green Cross Code and stride out slowly into the road and the traffic drives around you.
-Keep reading →
+Continue reading

 Coast to Coast